 It’s very easy to sit down at a keyboard with a traditional wordprocessor and just start typing.
 If it’s a very short document, or something transient or relatively unimportant, then you just want to type it in and make it ‘look right’ by highlighting with the mouse and clicking on font styles and sizes.

 In doing so, you may achieve the effect you wanted, but your actions have left no trace behind of why you made these changes.
-This is usually unimportant for trivial or short-term documents, but if you write longer or more complex documents, or if you often write documents to a regular pattern, then making them consistent by manual methods becomes a nightmare.
-LATEX’s facilities for automation are based on you providing this ‘why’ information.
+This is not important for trivial, ephemeral, or short-term documents, but if you write longer, permanent, or more complex documents, or if you often write documents to a regular pattern like reports or articles, then making them consistent by manual methods becomes a nightmare, and an enormous waste of time.
+LATEX’s facilities for automation are based on you providing this ‘why’ type of information.

 If your documents have any of the features below, then you have probably already started thinking about structure.